 Every member of staff is provided with a copy of Part 1 or Annex A of KCSiE which they are required to read and which also includes supporting guidance about a number of specific safeguarding issues.

-Staff who work directly with children are also required to read Annex B and Part 5 of KCSiE (2021).
+All staff and Governors are required to complete KCSiE 2023 SSSCPD training.
+Staff who work directly with children are also required to read Annex B and Part 5 of KCSiE (2023).

 Responding to concerns/disclosures of abuse